Ethos-lab/robust-representation-matching/l_2/README.md

 ```

 Run the AutoPGD attack by appropriately setting args `arch`, `load-path`, `dataroot`, to get the numbers reported in Table 2.
+When evaluating KD models, appropriately set the `temperature` arg.

 Both these scripts return accuracy on the clean test set by default.
 Training time statistics will also be generated if the training log text file is available.